 Okay, so it’s the all-important question for English teachers.
 Should you get something like the CELTA or another TEFL certificate or should you just bite the bullet and go big with a Masters degree?
 Keep on reading to find out all the information you need to know.

-Which one is Better?
+Which one is Better: TEFL vs Masters?

 If we’re talking about strictly teaching, something like the CELTA (and the next level, the DELTA) is going to be much better than a Masters in many cases because of the practical nature of it.
 These courses also require supervised teaching practice, which in my opinion is by far the best way to improve your teaching skills.

-What about Getting a Uni Job?
+What about Getting a University Job?

 However, I have a hunch that the question is really about getting a university job in Korea and which one is better for that.
 The Masters degree by far–these days, it’s kind of a basic qualification to even get your foot in the door.

-Koreans in general are pretty clueless when it comes to things like TEFL certs/CELTA, etc. In my own experience of doing the DELTA, none of the admins that I’ve mentioned this to have any idea what it is, even though I could use it get up to a year credit in many MA TESOL programs, especially in the UK.
+Koreans in general are pretty clueless when it comes to things like TEFL certs/CELTA, etc. In my own experience of doing the DELTA, none of the admins that I’ve mentioned this to have any idea what it is.
+This is despite the fact that I could use it get up to a year credit in many MA TESOL programs, especially in the UK.

 How Can I Get a Uni Job?

 If you have a Masters degree it really is possible to get a uni job teaching English in Korea.
 But, it’s not going to be easy because the field is really competitive.
 Get a leg up on the competition by checking out this book on Amazon: How to Get a University Job in South Korea: The English Teaching Job of Your Dreams

 Find out Whether or Not the Celta Will Help you Get a University Job in Korea